CSCfi/allas-cli-utils/README.md

-In addition to the above commands, there is saparate tool to create incremental backups:
+In addition to the above commands, there is separate tool to create incremental backups:

 *    `allas-backup` : create a backup copy of a local dataset into a backup repository in Allas

-And a tool for mounting Allas buckets as directores to a local computer (not yet in production)
+And a tool for mounting Allas buckets as directories to a local computer (not yet in production)

 *    `allas-mount`

 ## Installing allas-cli-utils

-Allas-cli-utils is mainly designed to be used in the HPC computing environmemt of CSC.
+Allas-cli-utils is mainly designed to be used in the HPC computing environment of CSC.
 In CSC computers (Puhti, Mahti ) these tools are installed and maintained by CSC.

-You can install these tools in your local Linux and Mac environment too, but in order to use these tools you should have several software componets available:
+You can install these tools in your local Linux and Mac environment too, but in order to use these tools you should have several software components available:

 __allas_conf__ script requires: